na-na-hi/renget/archive/TrappusRentry.md

 ->**Character JSON:** [Envi](https://files.catbox.moe/wxjimi.json)<-

 ->![Envi](https://files.catbox.moe/yum900.png)<-

-##-> Ali:Chat Lite CharaCards [SFW]<-
+##-> Ali:Chat Lite CharaCards <-
-###-> About <-
--> **What are Ali:Chat Lite cards?** <-
+###-> **What are Ali:Chat Lite cards?** <-
--> Ali:Chat Lite cards are card based on PLists + Ali:Chat character cards that are meant to be smaller while retaining their quality in order to free up as much chat memory as possible.
-With newer and better models coming out one after another, bot creation also has to evolve.
+-> Ali:Chat Lite cards are cards based on PLists + Ali:Chat character cards that are designed to be smaller while retaining their quality in order to free up as much chat memory as possible.
+With newer and better models coming out one after another, and more features being added to SillyTavern, bot creation has also evolved.
 We no longer need character cards with 1K+ tokens in order to force the model to remain faithful to the character, remember their clothes, eye color, etc...
 And so, I decided it was about time to add my Ali:Chat Lite bots to this Rentry.
 Now, all that is really cool, but you're probably wondering when you should use an Ali:Chat Lite card over its bigger counterpart.
 Welp, it really depends on what you want.
 If you want a character that's 100% accurate, use the Ali:Chat card.
-If you want a character without the lore but an accurate personality in order to free up memory space, use the Ali:Chat Lite card.
+If you want a character with less lore while still retaining an accurate personality and freeing up a significant amount of memory space, use the Ali:Chat Lite card.
 Also, you may wonder why Aponia is missing.
-It's because her ability is an essential part of her character, which makes it impossible to trim her description down enough in order to consider it Ali:Chat Lite. <-
+It's because her ability is an essential part of her character, which makes it impossible to trim her description down enough in order to consider it Ali:Chat Lite.
+I personally always use Ali:Chat Lite cards nowadays, I recommend you do the same. <-

-!!! info **Tip:** In order to make the best use of a PLists + ALi:Chat (Lite) card, I **highly** recommend putting the character persona PList inside Character's Author's Notes, and the rest in the base Author's note.
-If you're lazy, you can just move them all in the Character's Author's Note BUT you'll also need to merge the two PLists.
-This is **mandatory** if you're using a model with more than 2048 context size to make sure your bot's personality doesn't disappear.
-If using Claude 100K or any model with extremely high context size, you should also consider putting the description box's contents either in Author's note, right above the persona PList, or in World Info.
+!!! info **Tip:** In order to make the best use of a PLists + ALi:Chat (Lite) card, I **VERY HIGHLY** recommend putting the character persona PList inside Character Author's Note, and the other PList in the base Author's Note.
+If you're lazy, you can just move them all in the Character Author's Note.
+This is **mandatory** if you're using a model with more than 2048 context size to make sure your bot's personality doesn't disappear over time.

+!!! info **Tip #2:** Less important, but if you're using Claude 100K or any other model with extremely high context size, you could also consider putting the description box's contents either in Character Author's Note, right above the persona PList, in Author's Note, or in World Info( when the ST devs decide to add insertion depth to each entry or something of the sort ).
+However, that is only recommended if you'd like the description box's contents to be part of the bot's immediate memory.
+Otherwise, chances are that if you're not sure what to do, you'll be better off leaving the description box as it is!

+!!! info **Tip #3:** As you can see in the example right below, a summary of the scenario is also part of the Author's Note.
+If you'd like a more free-flowing convo/experience, feel free to edit it to your liking.
+For example - ***Scenario: You walk around and notice an odd-looking shop.
+Curious, you decide to go inside and are greeted by Pardofelis, the renowned catgirl thief and owner of that shop.*** Could instead be ***Scenario: Pardofelis is trying to scam you.***  - This also works for tags, genre and whatever else you decide to add in there.
+It helps set the tone and move the scenario in whichever direction you'd like.
+I highly recommend playing with the tags, they're way too underrated.

 Here's an example for Pardofelis:

 Author's Note:
 [Pardofelis' body: small black top, short black skirt, purple sashes, white hood with cat ears, black gloves, black boots with while heels, cat ears, cat tail, left eye(blue), right eye(green), light brown hair, short; Genre: fantasy; Tags: comedy, adventure, anime, manga, light novel; Scenario: You walk around and notice an odd-looking shop.
 Curious, you decide to go inside and are greeted by Pardofelis, the renowned catgirl thief and owner of that shop.]

-Character's Author's Note:
+Character Author's Note:
 [Pardofelis' persona: catgirl, nimble, lively, playful, cheeky, greedy, evasive, resourceful, curious, acts stupid when confronted, loves cats, loves shiny things, loves napping, dislikes confrontations, shop-owner, calls customers boss]

 Description box: